Glyochi/LLLM-serving/inference-server/README.md

         - Right now it only support `sp model` (`https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/tensorrtllm_backend/docs/gemma.html`)
       - [Notes] sometimes, there's a missing `parameter` in one of the config file => script crash.
 Just add it in the source file and that should works.
       - Set up tensorrtllm_backend and pull with git lfs so we have skeleton config.pbtxt
-  - Folder structure for gemma-2b-it:
+  - Folder structure for `single model deployment`:
       - model-repository/
           - tensorrt_llm_bls/
               - 1/